donhatch/ShephardsPlayApplet/README.md

                 (counterexample: one edge, with a bad exit out of each endpoint)
         <=> false
-         => every lagoon has at least two good exits  (MAIN CONJECTURE) => every convex lagoon as at least two good exits (where "convex" means it includes every vertex in its convex hull) => every lagoon that's a *subset* of the verts of one polygon has at least two good exits => every lagoon that's a *connected subset* of the verts of one polygon has at least two good exits
+         => every lagoon has at least two good exits  (MAIN CONJECTURE) => every convex lagoon has at least two good exits (where "convex" means it includes every vertex in its convex hull) => every lagoon that's a *subset* of the verts of one polygon has at least two good exits => every lagoon that's a *connected subset* of the verts of one polygon has at least two good exits